duperomar96/Akelny/README.md

 ## Prerequisites

- * The major prerequisite needed is docker install
+ * The major prerequisite needed is docker installed

  ## Built With